June 15, 2025

 Key Peptides That Support Prolotherapy

-We use a combination of injectable peptides at our clinic to enhance the benefits of prolotherapy, including:
+It is recommended to use a combination of injectable peptides to enhance the benefits of prolotherapy, including:

 🔹 GLOW (BPC-157 + TB-500 + GHK-Cu)

-GLOW is our proprietary blend of three synergistic peptides designed to promote comprehensive tissue regeneration:
+GLOW is a proprietary blend of three synergistic peptides designed to promote comprehensive tissue regeneration:

 • BPC-157 (5mg): Enhances tendon and ligament healing, reduces inflammation, improves angiogenesis